Introduction

 1. Brandenburg Gate

-The Brandenburg Gate is an iconic symbol of Berlin and serves as a historical landmark.
-It was once part of the Berlin Wall and now stands as a symbol of the city’s reunification.
-Take a stroll through Pariser Platz and admire the impressive neoclassical architecture.
+The Brandenburg Gate is a prime symbol of Berlin and also a historic point.
+Once a part of the Berlin Wall and now a symbol of the German city’s reinreunification.
+Enjoy the comic proportions of the neoclassical architecture of Pariser Platz.

 2. Museum Island

-Museum Island, located in the heart of Berlin, is a UNESCO World Heritage site home to five world-renowned museums.
-Explore ancient artifacts in the Pergamon Museum or admire European paintings in the Alte Nationalgalerie.
+Famous museums worldwide can be found on Museum Island, situated in the centre of Berlin, a UNESCO World Heritage site.
+Take in ancient artifacts in the Pergamon Museum, or admire European paintings in the Alte Nationalgalerie.

 3. Berlin Wall Memorial

-Visit the Berlin Wall Memorial to learn about the history of the divided city and the impact of the Cold War.
-The memorial includes a preserved section of the wall, a documentation center, and an outdoor exhibition.
+Head to the Berlin Wall Memorial to hear about the history of a divided city and a divided world.
+A preserved section of the wall, documentation center and an outdoor exhibition are included in the memorial.

 4. Checkpoint Charlie